VHSgunzo/sharun/README.md

-    -z, --wrappe-dir '/path' Specify path to the sharun dir for packing with wrappe (env: WRAPPE_DIR='/path') -u, --wrappe-no-cleanup  Disable cleanup the wrappe unpack directory after exit (env: WRAPPE_CLEANUP=0) It can also be set at runtime (env: STARTPE_CLEANUP=0)
+    -z, --wrappe-dir '/path' Specify path to the sharun dir for packing with wrappe (env: WRAPPE_DIR='/path') -u, --wrappe-no-cleanup  Disable cleanup the wrappe unpack directory after exit (env: WRAPPE_CLEANUP=0) It can also be set at runtime (env: STARTPE_CLEANUP=0) -y, --with-python        Pack python using uv from PATH or env or download (env: WITH_PYTHON=1, UV=/path|URL, UV_URL=URL)
+    -pp, --python-pkg 'pkg'  Specify the python package for packing (env: PYTHON_PKG='pkg') -pv, --python-ver 3.12   Specify the python version for packing (env: PYTHON_VER=3.12)
 ```

 ## Examples:
 ```
-# run lib4bin with the paths to the binary files that you want to make portable
+# run lib4bin with the paths to the binary files that you want to make portable:
 ./sharun lib4bin --with-sharun --dst-dir test /bin/bash

-# or for correct /proc/self/exe you can use --hard-links flag
+# or for correct /proc/self/exe you can use --hard-links flag:
 ./sharun lib4bin --hard-links --dst-dir test /bin/bash
 # this will create hard links from 'test/sharun' in the 'test/bin' directory

-# now you can move 'test' dir to other linux system and run binaries from the 'bin' dir
+# now you can move 'test' dir to other linux system and run binaries from the 'bin' dir:
 ./test/bin/bash --version

-# or specify them as an argument to 'sharun'
+# or specify them as an argument to 'sharun':
 ./test/sharun bash --version
 ```